MikeDigitize/JSFundamentals/README.md

 c = 2;
 c;  // 2

-// const cannot modify immediate value in any scenario const c = 1;
+// cannot modify immediate values of const declaration in any scenario const c = 1;
 c = 2;  // Error: Assignment to constant variable